ViditNaithani22/Team7-thread-pool/README.md

 Improved Efficiency:
 The utilization of 10 threads substantially improves the efficiency and execution speed of the sum calculation.
 Multiple threads operate in parallel to reduce the overall time required for the computation.

+Run the program:
+Run Main.java or Main2.java (threading) to compare the two programs together.